A Novation Circuit on steroids.

 The new synth, which is being showed off at this weekend’s Superbooth show in Berlin, is partially based on Novation’s Circuit groovebox, which combined two synths with a drum machine and sequencer.

-However, the Circuit Mono Station has a few more tricks up its sleeve.
+However, the Circuit Mono Station has a few tricks of its own.
 Unlike the Circuit, which had relatively limited sound-shaping abilities, its sibling has two oscillators that can be controlled and sequenced independently.

 The sound engine is also paraphonic (meaning it can play two notes at once) and is based on Novation’s Bass Station 2 synth, released as a traditional keyboard model in 2013.